 As part of the BT group, Plusnet offers flexibility in terms of reconfiguration, expanding capacity and and fixing problems with its network.
 According to Ofcom, Plusnet broadband customers are less likely than broadband customers overall to have reason to complain about the quality of their service, with only 8% having done so.

-In its latest (2018 because Ofcom is always a year or two behind) report, regulator Ofcom found that the company's broadband customers were more likely to complain than the average, with 101 complaints per 100,000 subscribers compared to an average of 58.
-The commonest issues highlighted were service quality and contract issues.
+In its latest report, regulator Ofcom found that the company's broadband customers were more likely to complain than the average, with 69 complaints per 100,000 subscribers compared to an average of 50, though this has decreased substantially from previous years.
+The most common issues highlighted were complaint resolution and missed appointments.